Icinga/icinga2/doc/14-addons-plugins.md

 yet.
 Follow the [Icinga Blog](https://www.icinga.org/blog/) for updates on this topic.

-If you're looking for puppet manifests, chef cookbooks, ansible recipes, etc - we're happy to integrate them upstream, so please get in touch at [https://support.icinga.org](https://support.icinga.org).
+If you're looking for puppet manifests, chef cookbooks, ansible recipes, etc - we're happy to integrate them upstream, so please get in touch with the [Icinga team](https://www.icinga.org/community/get-involved/).

 These tools are currently in development and require feedback and tests:

 * [Ansible Roles](https://github.com/Icinga/icinga2-ansible)
 * [Puppet Module](https://github.com/Icinga/puppet-icinga2)
 * [Chef Cookbook](https://github.com/Icinga/chef-icinga2)

 ## <a id="plugins"></a> Plugins